Last updated: 23 Apr 2021

 - Of farmers, local communities and the vulnerable.
 Avoid paths through farmyards and gardens – don’t linger if you use them please put your dog on a lead and dismount if on a bicycle

 - Of the wildlife, countryside and unique landscape – take care where you walk there are ground nesting birds about

-- To our rangers and staff – they are here to look after Dartmoor and those living, working and visiting
+- Towards National Park rangers and staff – they are here to look after Dartmoor and those living, working and visiting